LiChestnut/UDF/README.md

 Run Train.py

-If you have any questions, please get in touch with me (zixinli@sspu.edu,cn).
+If you have any questions, please get in touch with me (zixinli@sspu.edu.cn).